Polar Jet Stream Fluctuations in an Energy Balance Model: Numerical Results

 \section{Numerical Results}

-In this section we present numerical results for our Model One and Model Two that correspond to increasing radiative forcings, such as from increased greenhouse gas concentrations, and examine the effects on the maximum absolute value of the surface temperature gradients.
-We interpret these maximum values as the southern boundary of the polar cell and the averaged location of the jet stream, in equilibrium.\\
+In this section, we present numerical results from our model in response to increases in radiative forcing, such as from increased greenhouse gas concentrations.
+Following \cite{rose}, to simulate this, we decrease the parameter $A_{out}$ which controls the flux of outgoing longwave radiation (OLR) from the top of the atmosphere.
+Our focus is on how the latitudinal locations of the maximum modulus of temperature gradient are affected by these increases in radiative forcing.
+We interpret those latitudes as the averaged locations of the polar jet stream.\\

-Since the coupled partial differential equations of the models are non autonomous, equilibrium temperature and temperature gradient values for each experiment must be found by numerically running them out to equilibrium.
-The equilibrium temperature distributions for $T_a(x)$ and $T_s (x)$ in all cases below are robust with respect to the choice of initial temperature distributions.\\
+Since the coupled partial differential equations of the model are non autonomous, equilibrium temperature and temperature gradient values for each experiment must be found by numerically running them out to equilibrium \footnote{For low values of $A_{\text out}$, our model does not reach equilibrium with a constant location of the temperature gradient.
+Instead the maximum temperature gradient becomes quasi-periodic, oscillating between different latitudes, as elaborated below.}.
+The results of this section take as initial temperature distributions the final equilibrium temperatures obtained by Rose and Marshall \cite{rose} (in their Figure 2), but the model behaviors are insensitive to the choice of initial temperature distributions.\\

-The results of this section take as initial temperature distributions the final equilibrium temperatures obtained by Rose and Marshall \cite{rose} (in their Figure 2).
-However, in all cases we obtain the same equilibrium temperature results using constant initial temperature distributions ranging from $-9^{\circ}$C and higher for our Model One, and $-5^{\circ}$ C and higher for our Model Two.
-For initial constant temperatures below those values both models result in snowball earth equilibria.\\

-Following \cite{rose}, in order to simulate increased greenhouse gas concentrations, we decrease the parameter $A_{out}$ which controls the flux of outgoing longwave radiation (OLR) from the top of the atmosphere.